JayBeeDe/riverbed-extract/README.md

 ## GOAL

-The script and its two classes have been developed for EDF SA in order to extract massive informations from Riverbed® Steelhead™ devices.
+The script and its two classes have been developed for EDF SA in order to extract massive informations from RiverbedÂ® Steelheadâ„¢ devices.

 ## FILES